frantic0/react-leap-three/README.md

-# React components for Leap Motion leapjs
+# React components for Leap Motion

-A library of re-usable React components for using Leap Motion data in your client-side, browser application
+Experimental library of re-usable React components for using Leap Motion data in your client-side, browser application

 ## Install

 ```
-npm install ps-react
+npm install react-leap-three
 ```

 # Docs